Vegan Soy Milk – Making at Home, along with Kheer and Cake!

 If not adding oil, then use 50 ml of soy milk.
 The extra milk is helpful because rolled oats absorb the liquids.
 We put rolled oats + berries at the end and fold the cake batter for uniformity.

-An interesting hack: i use 1/2 tsp A2 organic cow ghee (bilona) for greasing the 8″ cake pan.
+An interesting hack: Among vegan options, we can use almond/cashew/peanut butter for greasing the cake pan.
+I used 1/2 tsp A2 organic cow ghee (bilona) for greasing the 8″ cake pan.
 Since oil or butter is runny, ghee is just right for greasing.
 A2 cow ghee is more expensive but if i need to use ghee at all, i try to ensure its more environment-friendly and humane than the regular ghee.
-Alternately, among vegan options, you can use almond/cashew/peanut butter for greasing.

 After pouring the batter into the greased pan, tap the sides slightly for levelling.
 Then we put the pan in microwave and bake at 180°C (convection mode), first for 35 minutes.
 We check the cake with a toothpick.
 If the baking is through without any sticky ends, we end the process here; or run the microwave for 5-10 minutes more.